Article

 Controlled Field Study Finds Garlic Does Not Control Horn Flies as a Feed-Through

 Horn flies are one of the biggest threats for cattle production in the United States and elsewhere.
 The flies cause significant losses in beef and dairy animals by reducing weight gain and milk production.
-Various groups and individual producers have anecdotally reported reduced horn fly populations when feeding various garlic products as granules, powders, oil, etc. However, to our knowledge, no peer-reviewed scientific publications exist to support or refute that feeding garlic products to cattle suppresses fly populations.
+Various groups and individual producers have anecdotally reported reduced horn fly populations when feeding various garlic products as granules, powders, oil, etc. Chris Holderman notes, “there’s been a lot of conversations and anecdotal evidence that people have fed garlic and they're seeing fly control or they're claiming that they're seeing fly control."
+Despite these claims, there is a notable lack of peer-reviewed scientific publications to support or refute these assertions.

 Pesticides are regulated in the United States principally by the Environmental Protection Agency (EPA).
 In the case of feed-through insecticides, they can be registered through the EPA as traditional insecticides or individual State's pesticide office as FIFRA exempt products.
 FIFRA exempt products are commonly called "25 (b)".
 Traditional insecticides are required to demonstrate effectiveness and safety, among other requirements according to EPA regulations.
 The 25 (b) insecticides take their name from the Code of Federal Regulations, Title 40, volume 25, section 152.25 (40 CFR §152.25), the section of the code that regulates their use.
 These 25 (b) insecticides, such as garlic-containing fly control products, have state-level requirements, in addition to specific information required to be listed on the label.
 To the best of our knowledge, neither the US EPA nor any State Pesticide Offices contain registrations for garlic-containing products intended as a feed-through to control flies.
 Marketing and sale of products to control public health pests (such as many fly species) without registration is illegal.